-“STP is a long-term partner of Venga Global Inc. We place high demands on our linguistic production partners and monitor them through regular dialogue and data-driven metrics.
-STP has always risen to the challenges we have presented to them and performed well in all aspects of our collaboration.
+“Sandberg is a long-term partner of Venga Global Inc. We place high demands on our linguistic production partners and monitor them through regular dialogue and data-driven metrics.
+Sandberg has always risen to the challenges we have presented to them and performed well in all aspects of our collaboration.
 Our dialogue with them exists on all organisational levels, from knowledge exchange between the executives to detailed commenting on the translators’ solutions.
 We trust their business ethics and their staff’s expertise and look forward to their continued willingness to assist us with industry challenges in the future.”

 Maria Granström, Global Supply Chain Manager, Venga Global Inc.

-“STP has been a member of GALA since 2011 and they have been a shining example of an engaged member.
+“Sandberg has been a member of GALA since 2011 and they have been a shining example of an engaged member.
 With several contributions to our webinar programme and annual conference programme plus useful blogs and articles on relevant industry topics, they support GALA’s mission of sharing knowledge and help raise the visibility of the industry overall.
 Members of their staff have served in leadership roles for GALA and have participated in our executive forum.
-As a non-profit organisation, we rely on member engagement and volunteer support and we’re delighted that we can count on STP year after year.”
+As a non-profit organisation, we rely on member engagement and volunteer support and we’re delighted that we can count on Sandberg year after year.”

 Allison Ferch, Executive Director, Globalization and Localization Association (GALA)